-The term ‘hidden gem’ gets bandied around a lot when talking about video games, and often erroneously.
-Of course, sometimes the game in question truly went unnoticed and unloved by the masses and is worth digging up, but more often than not the game either isn’t actually 'hidden' (an occasionally overlooked entry in a long-running, celebrated franchise, for example) or it's simply too rough around the edges to be a real ‘gem’, despite having some redeeming facets (or very vocal fans).
+The term ‘hidden gem’ gets bandied around a lot, and often erroneously.
+Of course, sometimes the game in question truly went unnoticed and unloved by the masses and is worth digging up, but more often than not it either isn’t actually 'hidden' (for example, an occasionally overlooked entry in a long-running, celebrated franchise) or it's simply too rough around the edges to be a real ‘gem’, despite having some redeeming facets (or very vocal fans).

 We've gone digging and collected below a selection of brilliant Switch games found off the beaten path.
 You'll frequently find them on sale and all these games were awarded 9/10 by this very website, but most flew under the radar and were quickly lost in the endless scroll of eShop releases.
 If you’re sitting at home suffering from paralysis when faced with that never-ending wall of games, try punching the first few letters of these titles into the search bar and investigating some underappreciated gems buried on the eShop.
 It’s a varied bunch and you’re sure to find something to get you excited.

 So, may we present - in no particular order - our humble suggestions for the best hidden gems on Switch...

 A slice of Viking strategic combat right out of the heart of Scandinavia’s indie development scene, Bad North joins the likes of Element at the vanguard of a wave of smart yet intrinsically accessible real-time strategy titles.
 Swedish developer Plausible Concept calls it ‘micro-strategy’ and it's the perfect encapsulation of a minimalist approach that covers everything from unit management to the Monument Valley-style isometric art style.
 With enough enemy variance to convince you you’re playing an interactive episode of the Vikings TV show, this endlessly entertaining sea of bitesize battles will teach you to fear - and love - the sound of the oncoming horde.